 Austin Warren Coats is an interdisciplinary artist with a bachelor’s degree in Dance Studies from Kent State University and a master of fine arts degree From New York University's Tisch School of the Arts.
 Originally from Reynoldsburg, Ohio, he attended Kent State University to receive formal dance training and graduated magna cum laude.
 He has had the honor to work with artists such as Silvana Cardell, Angela Luem, Catherine Meredith, Jess Pretty, Jamal White, and Ronald K. Brown.
 Through scholarships he has attended summer intensives from The Joffrey Ballet School, Ruth Page Center of the Performing Arts, and Ronald K. Brown’s EVIDENCE, A Dance Company dance intensive and workshop series.
-Coats also has many interests in the arts including fine art, dance, and fashion design.
+Coats also has many interests in the arts including writing, illustration, dance, film, and fashion design.
+In 2020, his film The Black Dancing Body: Covid-Era (Draft 1) was selected for the Dance On Camera Film Festival.
+Also, upon graduating from Tisch in 2020, Coats joined EVIDENCE, a Dance Company where he still performs.
 He is a published illustrator in college publications and illustrates for various dancers’ projects.
-His life goal is to become a choreographer and artistic director.
+His life goal is to become a choreographer and artistic director, in hopes to pour some soul, joy, and acceptance through art into the world and hopefully find a space where all his artistic interests can collaborate and emulsify.

 Photo by Yasmeen Enahora